Poland in the Eurovision Song Contest 2008: Background

-The Polish national broadcaster, Telewizja Polska (TVP), broadcasts the event within Poland and organises the selection process for the nation's entry.
-TVP confirmed Poland's participation in the 2008 Eurovision Song Contest on 8 November 2007.
-Since 2006, TVP organised televised national finals that featured a competition among several artists and songs in order to select the Polish entry for the Eurovision Song Contest, a selection procedure that continued for their 2008 entry.
+As part of its duties as participating broadcaster, TVP organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2008 contest on 8 November 2007.
+Since 2006, TVP organised televised national finals that featured a competition among several artists and songs in order to select its entry, a selection procedure that continued for its 2008 entry.